clojurists-together/clojuriststogether.org/content/news/2023/April Report: Q1 2023 Report 1.md

 ### HTTP/2 support

-- Draft HTTP/2 ADR published [here] (https://github.com/clj-commons/aleph/blob/feature/http2/adr/adr-001-http2.adoc).
+- Draft HTTP/2 ADR published [here](https://github.com/clj-commons/aleph/blob/feature/http2/adr/adr-001-http2.adoc).
 Comments welcome in `#aleph` on Clojurians.
 I'd like to hear what people are hoping for re HTTP/2 in Aleph.
 - Initial HTTP/2 support implemented on the client-side.
 SSL/TLS ALPN is working, Netty pipeline setup is working, input is implemented, and currently debugging codec issue on output side.
   - Long-overdue clean-up of internals to support moving forward.